TheCacophonyProject/cacophony-api/README.md

 ### API Server Setup

-* Install Node version 8 or later from http://nodejs.org/
+* Install Node version 8 or later from http://nodejs.org/  (You will have probably have an older version of node installed but it won't build properly)
 * `sudo apt install postgresql-server-dev-9.5`

 * `git clone https://github.com/TheCacophonyProject/cacophony-api.git`
 * `cd cacophony-api`
 * `npm install`